 Here is what shows on Baidu when we search for 空调（air conditioner)：

-3. Online PR helps with brand credibility
+Online PR helps with good e-reputation

 Chinese people are heavily influenced by branding due to a long history of being scammed and cheated.
 They are cautious about new brands.
 Therefore, establishing e-reputation is key to your success in this market.

 Being present and mentioned by official media channels, prestigious websites or popular forums contribute significantly to your brand credibility.
-In a maze of China’s media landscape, it takes a great deal of understanding and experience to select the right media to maximize your budget.
+In the maze of China’s media landscape, it takes a great deal of understanding and experience to select the right media to maximize your budget.